BioComSoftware/TeramyydDuel/Docs/MULTI_CREW_ANCHOR_SETUP.md

 - Anchor counts always match the crew cap (`CrewStation.MaximumCrewAllowed`) unless you override it on the builder component.
 - World anchor GameObjects are named `{Mount}_CrewAnchor1..N`; HUD anchors use `{Mount}_crew_Icon_Anchor1..N` to match the drag/drop naming convention.
+- When `N > 1` HUD anchors are spaced horizontally by the builder (defaults to roughly ±13 units for two anchors when the prefab is 25 units wide).
+Adjust `CrewStationAnchorRuntimeBuilder`'s HUD layout settings if you need tighter or looser groupings.
 - Icons still request anchors through the `CrewHUDStationSlot` script on each HUD mount, so drag/drop, tooltips, and `OnVisualAnchorChanged` continue to work without any further wiring.
 - Generated anchors exist only at runtime.
 The scene remains clean in edit mode, so the placeholder parents stay empty until you hit Play.